-Weight refers to the maximum permissible axle load which can be distributed on two tyres.
-The maximum load-carrying capacity of a tyre is indicated by its load index (= LI, load index code).
+The weight is based on the technically permissible maximum laden mass on the axle, which is distributed between two tyres.
+The maximum load-carry-ing capacity of a tyre is indicated by its load index (= LI, load index code).

 The maximum permissible speed for a tyre (with full load-carrying capacity) is indicated by the speed index (= SI).
 Together, load index and speed index form the operating code of a tyre.
 This is an official component of the complete, standardised dimensions description which appears on every tyre.
 The information on the tyres must correspond to the specifications which appear in the vehicle papers.